ibm-cloud-docs/hpc-ibm-spectrumlsf/key-protect-encrypyption-keys.md

 The [{{site.data.keyword.keymanagementservicefull}} ({{site.data.keyword.keymanagementservicelong_notm}})](/docs/key-protect) service helps you provision and store encrypted keys for applications across {{site.data.keyword.cloud_notm}} services, so you can see and manage data encryption and the entire key lifecycle from one central location.

-With customer-managed encryption, you can bring your own custom root key (CRK) to the cloud or have a key management service (KMS) generate a key for you.
+With user-managed encryption, you can bring your own custom root key (CRK) to the cloud or have a key management service (KMS) generate a key for you.
 You use root keys to encrypt resources across regions.
 You can encrypt resources with a key that is stored in your regional KMS instance, and you can use root keys from another region.
 {: shortdesc}

 ## {{site.data.keyword.keymanagementservicelong_notm}} instances for your IBM Spectrum LSF cluster